jonnymind/SIRPAS/Base_System/Combat/Simplified_Combat.md

 1. Assign as many wounds as necessary to match the __disable level__ to the last ranked, starting from top (the lightest wounds first).
 1. Continue with the second-last ranked, until all the wounds are assigned.

-The last ranked will be automatically knocked out, receiving enough light wounds to fill its _disable level_.

 Example: a party of four characters receive 6 light, 1 serious and 2 heavy wounds _physical wounds_; all the characters have DL/W=4.